Western Carolina visits Bendinger and South Carolina Upstate - WTOP News

 Spartanburg, South Carolina; Saturday, 2 p.m.
 EST

-BOTTOM LINE: South Carolina Upstate hosts Western Carolina after Mason Bendinger scored 27 points in South Carolina Upstate’s 85-78 overtime win over the Coastal Carolina Chanticleers.
+BOTTOM LINE: South Carolina Upstate hosts Western Carolina after Mason Bendinger scored 27 points in South Carolina Upstate’s 85-78 overtime victory over the Coastal Carolina Chanticleers.

 The Spartans have gone 4-1 in home games.
-South Carolina Upstate is 1-0 in one-possession games.
+South Carolina Upstate is 1-0 in games decided by less than 4 points.

 The Catamounts are 0-4 on the road.
 Western Carolina leads the SoCon with 12.3 offensive rebounds per game led by Adbulai Fanta Kabba averaging 3.1.

 South Carolina Upstate is shooting 45.6% from the field this season, 1.2 percentage points higher than the 44.4% Western Carolina allows to opponents.
-Western Carolina averages 8.2 more points per game (78.4) than South Carolina Upstate gives up to opponents (70.2).
+Western Carolina averages 8.3 made 3-pointers per game this season, 2.0 more made shots on average than the 6.3 per game South Carolina Upstate gives up.

 TOP PERFORMERS: Bendinger is scoring 16.2 points per game and averaging 2.5 rebounds for the Spartans.
-Carmelo Adkins is averaging 2.7 made 3-pointers.
+Karmani Gregory is averaging 14.9 points and 2.8 rebounds while shooting 42.0%.

-Marcus Kell is averaging 13.9 points and 5.8 rebounds for the Catamounts.
-Julien Soumaoro is averaging 13.9 points.
+Marcus Kell is scoring 13.9 points per game and averaging 5.8 rebounds for the Catamounts.
+Julien Soumaoro is averaging 13.9 points and 3.8 rebounds.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.